carmelosammarco/GPSconverter/README.md

 - **Convert from GPX to GeoJSON(Line)**

+- **Convert from GPX to Shapefile(Line)**

+- **Convert from GPX to Shapefile(Line)**

 I have still ideas and improvements that can be done ( it is an infinite process and it will never stop for me) but anyway it is a good base to start with...
 Feel free to "fork" and contribute!

 ## Stand alone version:

 At the moment it is a working in progress.
 The aim is to be able to realise an executable to run without any python requirements/installation and natively for both Window and MacOS operative systems.
-However, the Application icon is ready.. here below:
+However, it is still a working in progress and just application icon is ready.. here below:

 ![Imgur](https://i.imgur.com/1zIm0KGs.png)